-- The work of the Council Management Board and the senior managers who have reasonability for the development and maintenance of the governance environment: - The Council's risk management framework; - The Audit and Standards Committee internal audit progress reports; - Comments made by external auditors and other review agencies and inspectorates; - The Head of Internal Audit's Annual Report; and - The completion of Annual Assurance Statements by all Heads of Service as at 31 March 2024.
+- The work of the Council Management Board and the senior managers who have reasonability for the development and maintenance of the governance environment; - The Council's risk management framework; - The Audit and Standards Committee internal audit progress reports; - Comments made by external auditors and other review agencies and inspectorates; - The Head of Internal Audit's Annual Report; and - The completion of Annual Assurance Statements by all Heads of Service as at 31 March 2025.

-All Heads of Service returned completed Annual Assurance Statements as at 31 March 2024.
+All Heads of Service returned completed Annual Assurance Statements as at the 31 March 2025.
+The Annual Assurance statements highlighted the following matters for consideration: